 Andrea Curtis is an award-winning writer and editor.

-Andrea also writes for children and is following up the bestselling What’s for Lunch?
-How Schoolchildren Eat Around the World with a new nonfiction book called Eat This!
-How Fast Food Marketing Gets You to Buy Junk (and how to fight back) in spring 2017.
-Her young adult novel, Big Water, will be published in early 2018.
+Andrea also writes for young people.
+Her YA novel, Big Water, will be published in early 2018 by Orca Books.
+The followup to her bestselling kids’ nonfiction What’s for Lunch?
+How Schoolchildren Eat Around the World is coming out in early 2018.
+It’s called Eat This!
+How Fast Food Marketing Gets You to Buy Junk (and how to fight back).

 Her writing has appeared in Toronto Life, Cottage Life, Chatelaine, Canadian Geographic, Explore, This Magazine, Utne Reader, The Globe & Mail, The National Post and Today’s Parent, among other publications.